jiayiwus1x/Amoebot/README.md

 ## Description

-Creat a robot compose of skin and bulk.
-The skin is composed with adaptable vicsek particles and bulk are passive.
+We create a robot is composed of a skin and a bulk.
+The skin is composed with adaptable vicsek particles and bulk is made up of passive particles.
+We then simulate the movement of this robot though an obstacle course.

 ## Usage

-Following along the jupyter notebook。
+Please follow along these jupyter notebooks:
 1. adaptive_robot.ipynb
-Simulating a flocking robot that moving downward through a maze.
-The sizes of the maze/robot and interactions between them are customizable.
+Simulating a flocking robot that moves downward through a maze.
+The sizes of the maze/robot and the interactions between them are customizable.

 2.interactive-soft robot.ipynb
-Creating a enviornment where you can change the maze in real time.
+Creating an enviornment where you can change the maze in real time.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.